tomtetzlaff/dict2tex/README.md

 * `example/create_params_file.py`: Creates a mock-up parameter set and stores it in `params.json`.
 * `example/example.py`: Loads `params.json` and converts it to

-   - a LaTeX file `parameter_table.tex` containing a parameter table, and
+   - a LaTeX file `parameter_table.tex` containing a parameter table,
+   - a LaTeX file `macros.tex` containing macro definitions, and
-   - a LaTeX file `macros.tex` containing macro definitions.
+   - a LaTeX file `macros_table.tex` containing a table showing macro definitions.

-* `example/example.tex`: LaTeX main manuscript importing and using `macros.tex` and `parameter_table.tex`.
+* `example/example.tex`: LaTeX main manuscript importing `macros.tex`, `macros_table.tex`, and `parameter_table.tex`.
-* `example/config.yml`: Configuration file used to select and format parameter sections and table columns.
+* `example/config.yml`: Configuration file used to configure table contents and style, macro names, and file names.

 ## Requirements
 The code and the example have been tested with `python 3.9`, and depend only on basic python packages such as `json`, `numpy`, and `yaml`.